Cancel anytime

 Management Expertise

-ProShares has a dedicated management team experienced in managing leveraged and inverse ETFs, which require sophisticated risk management and trading strategies.
+ProShares has a dedicated team experienced in managing complex, leveraged and inverse investment strategies.

 Investment Objective